 In the case of the wall sit exercise the quadriceps muscles at the front of your thighs are working isometrically the hardest.

 Muscle contractions which result in movement are known as isotonic contractions.
 There are two types of isotonic muscle contraction – Concentric and Eccentric.

-- For example, using the same biceps curl exercise – as the arm is slowly straightened from the bent position, the Biceps Brachii muscle contracts eccentrically to control the downward movement and increase the angle at the joint.
+For example, using the same biceps curl exercise, as the arm is slowly straightened from the bent position, the Biceps Brachii muscle contracts eccentrically to control the downward movement.

 Sliding Filament Theory